commit-live-students/numpy_advanced_project/q04_get_all_sixes_filter/README.md

-## Create a filter that filters only those records where the batsman scored 6 runs
+## Create a filter that filters only those records where the batsmen scored 6 runs

 Good Job!!